Tim Waurick

 Tim Waurick is a barbershop tenor singer and coach for various barbershop choruses and quartets.
 Waurick creates learning tracks – recordings in which one part is dominant and the others are sung softly in the background – for the Barbershop Harmony Society, Sweet Adelines International, and various other quartets and choruses around the world.
 His learning track company is named TimTracks.
 Waurick is one of the few barbershop enthusiasts who has managed to turn his hobby into a profession.
-He is known for his nine-octave vocal range and his ability to hold notes for long periods of time.
+He is known for his broad vocal range and his ability to hold notes for long periods of time.

 Barbershop

 Waurick grew up in Levittown, Pennsylvania, where he began singing barbershop at about age 12.
 Since 2003, he performs with the quartet Vocal Spectrum, who won gold medals in the collegiate Barbershop Quartet Contest in 2004 and the International Barbershop Quartet Contest in 2006.
 He graduated in 2007 from Lindenwood University in St. Charles, Missouri.

 In 2009, Waurick and other members of the Ambassadors of Harmony chorus gave seven performances of The Music Man at The Muny amphitheater in St. Louis.
 Waurick played tenor Jacey Squires in the show's featured quartet.
 Waurick serves as tenor section leader of the Ambassadors, who are five-time International Barbershop Chorus Champions.

+In December 2009, Waurick posted a video of himself singing nine octaves, echoing notes he played on a piano.
+The range of an average singer is three and one-third octaves.

 Waurick has released several solo multi-track albums.
 He describes various details of his early barbershop years and track recording, as well as some 2019 vocal surgery, in a 2020 "Let's Talk Barbershop" podcast.